AlexIoannides/alexioannides/content/data-engineering/pyspark_etl.md

-    run from inside an interactive console session or from an environment which has a `DEBUG` environment varibale set (e.g. setting `DEBUG=1` as an environment variable as part of a debug configuration within an IDE such as Visual Studio Code or PyCharm in In this scenario, the function uses all available function arguments to start a PySpark driver from the local PySpark package as opposed to using the spark-submit and Spark cluster defaults.
+    run from inside an interactive console session or from an environment which has a `DEBUG` environment varibale set (e.g. setting `DEBUG=1` as an environment variable as part of a debug configuration within an IDE such as Visual Studio Code or PyCharm.
+    In this scenario, the function uses all available function arguments to start a PySpark driver from the local PySpark package as opposed to using the spark-submit and Spark cluster defaults.
 This will also use local module imports, as opposed to those in the zip archive sent to spark via the --py-files flag in spark-submit.

+    Note, if using the local PySpark package on a machine that has the SPARK_HOME environment variable set to a local install of Spark, then the versions will need to match as PySpark appears to pick-up on SPARK_HOME automatically and version conflicts yield errors.

     :param app_name: Name of Spark app.
     :param master: Cluster connection details (defaults to local[*].